Architct15/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 #Code Book for the Tidy Data Set "activity_data_mean.txt"

-The tidy data set is contained in the file "activity_data_mean.txt"
+The tidy data set is contained in the file "activity_data_mean.txt".
+It contains the average values for 66 variables grouped by subject and activity.

 ##Variables in the tidy data set

+There are 68 columns in the tidy data set.
+The first two columns, Subject and Activity, are used to factor the mean values of the rest of the 66 variables.

 1. Subject - An integer assigned to the test subject.
 There are 30 subjects participating in the test.
 2. Activity - A string describing the activity (e.g. Sitting, Walking)